 NCCCO periodically emails Information Bulletins to all accredited Practical Examiners containing clarifications and updated policies.
 To remain in good standing, Practical Examiners are required to confirm via a link at the bottom of the bulletins that they have received, read, and agree to abide by the information contained therein.

-Given the growth of the NCCCO programs, Practical Examiners may hold accreditation in several programs.
 Given their similarities and differences in exam administration, accreditation programs are broken into three areas:

 - Rigger (including Level I and Level II)